flashlight/flashlight/docs/source/serialization.rst

   fl::load("<filepath>", module, config);

 Serializing Classes
 ^^^^^^^^^^^^^^^^^^^

-If you define a new class the needs to support serialization, flashlight provides easy-to-use macros to avoid writing boilerplate code required by `cereal` library.
-Here is an example -
+If we define a new class that needs to support serialization, flashlight provides easy-to-use macros to avoid writing boilerplate code as required by ``cereal``.
+For example:

 ::